hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 This means that it is not possible to directly apply the ideas behind NF-ResNets on arbitrary architectures to get rid of BN layers.
 Even similar architectures that make use a different kind of skip connection (e.g., DenseNets, Highway Networks, ...) are probably not compatible with this exact approach.
 Furthermore, NF-ResNets still rely on (other) normalization methods to attain good performance &mdash; in contrast to what their name might suggest.
-[Brock et al. (2021a)](#brock21characterizing) emphasise that they effectively do away with _activation normalization_, but they do rely on an adaptation of Weight Normalization to replace BN.
+[Brock et al. (2021a)](#brock21characterizing) emphasize that they effectively do away with _activation normalization_, but they do rely on an adaptation of Weight Normalization to replace BN.
 In this sense, it is arguable whether NF-ResNets are truly normalizer-free.
 Finally, some of the problems with BN are not resolved or reintroduced when building competitive NF-ResNets.
 E.g., there are still differences between training and testing when using plain dropout regularization, CWN still introduces a certain computational overhead during training, etc.